 Our family decided to meet in Rome during our son’s “spring” break from grad school in Europe.
 It just happened to be the first three weeks in February.
 There are two major problems.
 Temperatures hover between 35 and 55 degrees Fahrenheit and it gets dark by 6 pm.
 So forget the warm nights of strolling past the Fountain of Trevi for a gelato.
 It’s too cold for ice cream.
 You’ll need to dress in layers.
 My hooded ski parka and long silk underwear kept me from freezing more than once.
 And we spent some evenings with wine and cheese in our apartment or hotel room rather than braving the nightly chill.
 But you can pack in a lot of sightseeing during the warmer daylight hours because you don’t have to compete with endless tour groups for tickets and photo opportunities.

 A word about how we roll: we’re a fit American couple traveling with a 20-something son, and we take the position that we can see the major sights of any city in about two full days.
 In Italy, the entire country shuts down for lunch between noon and 3 pm, so we planned our big meal for mid day and snacked for breakfast and dinner most of the time.
 We’re also into stretching our US dollars as far as possible.
-We purchased a 3-day Roma Pass, which included admission to two major attractions, reduced admission to others, and unlimited rides on Rome’s metro and bus system.
+We purchased a 3-day Rome and Vatican Pass, which included admission to two major attractions, reduced admission to others, and unlimited rides on Rome’s metro and bus system.
 Skipping the lines for admission to the Sistine Chapel and other treasures of the Vatican?
 Priceless.

 First stop, the Coliseum in Rome.
 It was only a two-block walk from our apartment near the Cavour metro.
 If you arrive before 9 am, you might have to ask directions to the ticket booth because it’s not obvious when you’re the first people to show up.
 Combined with the Forum on Roma Pass, admission was free.
 Again, we had to hunt for the entrance to the nearby Roman Forum and Palatino, but wandered the ruins at leisure until lunch time when groups began to line up.
 It was a brisk walk to other major sights including the Piazza Navona and the Pantheon.